Durban United Hebrew Congregation: History

+Rabbi Abner Weiss led the congregation from the Silverton Road Great Synagogue as Chief Rabbi of Natal from 1969 - 1976.
+He went on to occupy important pulpits in London as Chief Rabbi of Western Marble Arch Synagogue and the United States at the Beth Jacob Congregation in Beverly Hills, the Riverdale Jewish Centre in New York and Westwood Village Synagogue, Los Angeles.

 Tony Leon, future leader of the opposition, grew up in Durban, and had his Bar Mitzvah at the Great Synagogue in the late 1960s, and also attended High Holiday services there.

 In 1988, the congregation and Durban Jewry were shaken by an antisemitic hate crime, when pigs heads marked with swastikas on their foreheads and Stars of David on each ear were placed on the exterior steps of the Great Synagogue, as well as at the Jewish Club in Durban.
 An Irish national was arrested for desecration and subsequently fled the country.
 The incident also prompted a response from then-State President PW Botha, issuing a strong warning to Neo-Nazis in the country, telling them that he was not prepared to tolerate their antics.

 In 2017, the congregation relocated to a smaller building in Berea to reflect demographic changes, with the city's Jewish community numbering around 2, 000, down from a high of between 7, 000 to 7,500 in the seventies.
 Since the Soweto Uprising in 1976, South Africa's Jewish population has declined due to emigration.
 The top choice for Durban Jewish emigrants has been Israel, followed by the United States, Australia, the United Kingdom and Canada.
 There has also been internal migration to larger Jewish population centres in Johannesburg and Cape Town.
 Children in the congregation are served by the Jewish day school in uMhlanga.
 The Great Synagogue buildings are now occupied by Stadio (previously Embury), a tertiary education institute.